It’s summer in many parts of the world. Due to a rapid climate change, every year it’s getting worse.

 - Wear loose-fitting clothing, preferably of a light color.

-- Depending on how hot your location is, there are definitely certain times of day that are essential to capitalize on.
+- Depending on how hot your location is, there’re certain times of day that are essential to capitalize on.
 Before the sun rises and after it sets you to have a few golden hours of cooler weather.
 Take this time to water your plants, go for a jog, or enjoy a meal outside.

 - Cotton clothing will keep you cooler than many synthetics.